Should I Go It Alone?

 - Reduced Cost

 Pursuing a small claims judgment is less expensive than a claim in district court.
-For one thing, the court filing fees are generally less expensive than the fees for district court.
+For one thing, the court filing fees are generally less expensive than the fees for the district court.
 Additionally, because parties are encouraged to represent themselves, it is possible to avoid the cost of hiring an attorney.

 Risks of Small Claims Court